ltw-webdev-1/curriculum/semantics-map-out.md

       ## 4 Image elements

       `<img>`
-      — A visual image
+      <br>— A visual image

       `<figure>`
-      — An image with a caption, wraps an image
+      <br>— An image with a caption, wraps an image

       `<figcaption>`
-      — The descriptive text inside a figure
+      <br>— The descriptive text inside a figure

   - type: image
     image: images.jpg